What is Watch/Automated Watch?

-Automated Watch, is the active tracking option, that will watch over you as you fly and generate an alert if you find yourself in trouble.
+Automated Watch, is the active tracking option, that will watch over you as you fly and generate an alert if there is a disconnection with the satellite network.

 When using Automated Watch, the Spider will automatically turn on and start sending your position report every one to two minutes after take off.
 The Spider will send one initial point and then nothing further until it passes through the enable transition speed.